bencodezen/bencodezen/src/learn/scalable-prop-patterns.md

 - It is difficult to understand how it works
 - It is painful to make any changes to it
-- People would rather create a brand new component than modify the existing one
+- People would rather create a new component instead of modifying the existing one
 - The same developer keeps getting assigned work on it because they are the only ones who understand it

 One of the common causes for this is the misuse of props.
-While props are one of the first techniques Vue.js developers learn, it is simple; but deceptively so because the technical debts do not show up until it is seemingly "too late" or "too difficult" to refactor and change.
+While props are one of the first techniques Vue.js developers learn, it is simple, but deceptively complicated because the technical debts do not show up until it is seemingly "too late" or "too difficult" to refactor and change.
 And before you know it, what was once a simple component becomes the component that no one wants to use.

 <h2 class="section-title">What You Will Learn</h2>